coderefinery/git-intro/content/sharing.md

 [collaborative distributed version
 control](https://coderefinery.github.io/git-collaborative/) lesson.
 To store your git data on another server, you use **remotes**.
-A remote is a repository on its own, with its own branches We can **push** changes to the remote and **pull** from the remote.
+A remote is a repository on its own, with its own branches.
+We can **push** changes to the remote and **pull** from the remote.

 You might use remotes to: